One hundred tests. One sealed roll

 • One reader runs the full assay menu.

-• A new test is a chemistry and software change, not a new tooling cycle.
+• A new test is a chemistry and software change, not a new tooling cycle, so every assay expands the roll catalog without new hardware.